 Yes, your UPC codes will work in ANY country where UPC and EAN codes are scanned!

 Will my UPC codes be unique to me/my products?

 Yes, our UPC codes originate from GS1-US and are guaranteed to be unique and never issued before.
 YOU will be the only person in the world who can legally use the UPC Codes that you purchase.

 Do I need a separate UPC Codes for every product?

 Yes, you need a different UPC code for each UNIQUE product that you sell.
-For example, let’s imagine you have a t-shirt company like in our video example.
-Let’s say you want to sell 3 different color shirts of the same size, you’ll need 3 UPC codes.
+For example, let’s imagine you have a t-shirt company and you want to sell 3 different color shirts of the same size, you’ll need 3 UPC codes.
 Then, let’s imagine you have 3 different colored shirts in 3 different sizes, you’ll need a total of 9 UPC Codes.